 - (1) English Language and Literature

 - (2) English History

 - (3) Mathematics

 - (4) Three of the following, one of which must be a language:-

 - (i.)
 Greek

 - (ii.)
 Latin

 - (iii.)
 French

 - (iv.)
 German

 - (v.)
 Some other Language approved by the Board

 - (vi.)
 Either Mechanics or Physics

 - (vii.)
 Chemistry

 - (viii.)
 Geography (Physical, Political, and Commercial)

 - (ix.)
-Either Natural History (Plants and Animals) or Botany
+Natural History (Plants and Animals)

-Alternative papers of a higher standard are set at the July examination only in English Literature, English History, Mathematics, Greek, Latin, French, German, Physics or Applied Mathematics, Chemistry, and either Natural History or Botany.
+Alternative papers of a higher standard are set at the July examination in English Literature, English History, Mathematics, Greek, Latin, French, German, Mechanics and Physics, Chemistry, and either Botany or Zoology.